Racism in Quebec: Xenophobia as a political strategy

 The motto of the province of Quebec, "I remember" (Je me souviens in French), is inscribed on all vehicle license plates circulating in that region of Canada.
 Despite its omnipresence, the exact meaning of the motto is a matter of debate.
 However, experts agree that it represents the importance that Québécois society places on collective memory, its history, and its traditions.

 One of Quebec's most deeply rooted traditions, especially in its metropolis, Montreal, is the welcoming of immigrants, who have played a fundamental role in shaping its identity.
-Therefore, the electoral victory in 20XX of the Coalition Avenir Quebec (CAQ, translated as "Coalition Future of Quebec"), which based part of its campaign on immigration, was particularly alarming.
+Therefore, the electoral victory in 20XX of the Coalition Avenir Québec (CAQ, translated as "Coalition Future of Quebec"), which based part of its campaign on immigration, was particularly alarming.
 This political formation significantly increased its parliamentary representation, going from 21 seats to 74, ensuring an absolute majority.
 It is the first time since 1970 that neither the liberals nor the separatists have taken control of the provincial government.

 The concern lies not so much in the specific proposals of the CAQ, which some European xenophobic parties might consider moderate, but in the introduction of a previously marginal debate.
 François Legault, leader of the CAQ, argued that "Quebec has exceeded its integration capacity," proposing a reduction in the number of admitted immigrants and stricter controls in various migration categories.
 The most controversial proposal is the implementation of a French and culture exam after three years of residence in the province, with the risk of expulsion if not passed.

 This position has been strongly criticized by Quebec's business sector, which argues the need for foreign workers to support the province's economy.
 With an unemployment rate of 5.3%, close to full employment, and an economic growth of 3%, the Montreal Chamber of Commerce has pointed out the existence of 100,000 vacant job positions due to the lack of qualified candidates.
 Legault's proposals could, consequently, have a negative impact on the Quebec economy.

 The political situation in Quebec seems to reflect a global trend where leaders like Matteo Salvini, Viktor Orbán, and Donald Trump have popularized xenophobic discourses in regions where they previously lacked influence.
 It is a reminder that Quebec, a land traditionally welcoming to immigrants, faces new challenges in the contemporary political landscape.

 As Canada seeks to strengthen its commitment to immigration, the federal government plans to welcome a record number of new immigrants, adding 1.45 million to its 39 million population by 2023.
 While immigration has caused divisions and the rise of political extremism in other Western countries, there is a widespread consensus in Canada about its value.
 However, Quebec has been a notable exception, with politicians exacerbating anti-immigrant sentiments, capitalizing on Franco-Quebecer voters' fears about the loss of their cultural identity.